VOL. IV - APPENDIX E

 It is not clear when the family moved to Canada, they were living there in 1871 where 30 year old Frederick was a painter.
 They were back in Detroit when there next three children were born, but back in Canada for the birth of their youngest two children.
 They had returned to Detroit by 1890 and were living at Detroit Ward 8 in 1900 where Frederick was still a painter.
 Frederick Pocock died on 18 October 1924 in Detroit, Wayne, Michigan.
 Emma Sarah Pocock died on 29 March 1925 in Detroit, Wayne, Michigan.

 It is believed that William and Dinah's son Peter Pocock died in 1857.
+He would have been around 24 years old

 - Peter Foord.
 Born 17 April 1860 in Westham.
 Peter died on 7 June 1904 at La Center, Clark County, Washington